codepath/android_guides/Loading-Contacts-with-Content-Providers.md

        setupCursorAdapter();
     }

-    // Create simple cursor adapter to connect the cursor dataset we load with a listview private void setupCursorAdapter() {
+    // Create simple cursor adapter to connect the cursor dataset we load with a ListView private void setupCursorAdapter() {
         // Column data from cursor to bind views from String[] uiBindFrom = { ContactsContract.Contacts.DISPLAY_NAME };